 Ah, while I’m here let me mention the nearby spa.
 Ignore the uber facials and go for the 30 minute express.
 While you don’t get the whistles and bells, it’s distilled down to what really counts – a thorough cleanse; performance-led products; and a glow that lasts for days.

 The food was (mainly) hits with a few misses.
-Corda Café ended up being a favorite for us (great pizza, lovely salads and terrifically friendly service).
+Corda Café ended up being a favourite for us (great pizza, lovely salads and terrifically friendly service).
 Note though that the restaurants are expensive for what you get – so don’t be afraid to head just out of resort (there’s a local supermarket nearby).
 That said, our kitchen was well equipped so self-catering is do-able if you plan ahead.

 What was really invaluable was George and Louise’s handholding in respect of what’s available locally (“if you head west on the beach and keep walking you’ll get to….” kind of thing).
 George had copious recommendations for local food (including Michelin starred restaurants which offered fantastic lunchtime deals).
 Remember, these guys are in resort all the time that you are – so you can literally drop by the Scott Dunn office and sound them out.
 And the point is, they’re there for exactly that reason (it’s like having a couple of mates you can drop in on to either ask for advice, have a yack, or – in my case – borrow an iphone).